When you get older, it might take a little longer to remember a name or date, and words may not come to mind as quickly as they once did.

 Board Games

-Monopoly, Risk, Yahtzee, and Connect Four are a few board games for seniors that boost happiness and sharpen thinking and strategy skills.
+Monopoly, Risk, Yahtzee, and Connect Four are a few board games for older adults that boost happiness and sharpen thinking and strategy skills.
 For extra fun, arrange a game group with your community, or challenge friends and family to a virtual game night online.

 Brain Games